Thomas Harbison

-At the 1921 Northern Ireland general election, Harbison was elected on an abstentionist platform in Fermanagh and Tyrone.
-In 1922, he was elected in the Westminster constituency of Fermanagh and Tyrone along with Cahir Healy for the Nationalist Party.
-With majorities of more than 6,000 votes over the Unionist candidates, their elections were seen as a plebiscite on the issue of the Partition of Ireland.
+At the 1921 Northern Ireland general election, Harbison was elected on an abstentionist platform for Fermanagh and Tyrone.
+At the 1922 United Kingdom general election, he was elected for the Westminster constituency of Fermanagh and Tyrone along with Cahir Healy for the Nationalist Party.
+With majorities of more than 6,000 votes over the Unionist candidates, their elections were seen as a plebiscite on the issue of the partition of Ireland.
 He stood down from the Westminster seat at the 1924 election, and in 1927 took his seat at Stormont.
 In 1929, he stood down from his Stormont seat, but was again elected to Westminster, serving until his death a year later.